 - Dangerous objects or equipment are inaccessible to a child.
-Such items include but are not limited to trampolines, recreational vehicles, and power tools. - Foster parents obtain parental or guardian permission for children to use hazardous equipment or vehicles. - ◆ Foster parents provide reasonable supervision to ensure their safety while hazardous items are in use.
+Such items include but are not limited to trampolines, recreational vehicles, and power tools. - Foster parents obtain parental or guardian permission for children to use hazardous equipment or vehicles. - Foster parents provide reasonable supervision to ensure their safety while hazardous items are in use.

 Foster parents shall monitor foster children while they are using the Internet.
-Computers should not be in the foster child's bedroom.